If you made any changes in Pure these will be visible here soon.

 PhD Examination, Catherine Speight, University of Brighton.
 Title: Looking Understanding and Making Meaning: HE Ceramics Students as a ‘Community of Learners’.
 AHRC Funded.

 PhD Examination, Tobias Mulling, University of Brighton.
-Title: Embracing the gesture-driven interface: design and evaluation of a mid-air gestural approach based on manipulation.
+Title: Embracing the Gestural Interface: Designing and Evaluating a Mid-air Gestural Approach based on Manipulation.

 Approach to teaching